OctopusDeploy/blog/blog/2021-09/deploy-to-gcp-using-terraform/index.md

 | GCP-zone   |  australia-southeast1-a |
 |  GCP-Variable  |Change type &rarr; Google Cloud Account &rarr; Select your Google Account |

 Runbooks are a way to automate processes that aren't part of a deployment.
 In this case, creating a VPC network.
-Go to Operations Runbooks and add a runbook with a 'Apply a Terraform template' step.
+Go to **{{Operations,Runbooks}}** and add a runbook with the **apply a Terraform template** step.

 ![Octopus Add Terraform Step](octopus-add-terraform-step.png "width=500")